Affiliate links on Android Authority may earn us a commission. Learn more.

 The new countries join Australia, Canada, France, Germany, Ireland, Italy, New Zealand, Spain, the UK, and the US.
 We’ll update this article if and when Google brings Play Pass to more markets.

-Google’s subscription service has quite a few notable games, ranging from Knights of the Old Republic, Limbo, and the Monument Valley series to Stardew Valley, 80 Days, and Mini Metro.
+Google’s subscription service has quite a few notable games, ranging from Knights of the New Republic, Limbo, and the Monument Valley series to Stardew Valley, 80 Days, and Mini Metro.
 You can check out all the Play Pass games and apps via the previous link.